 Regular Purchase APR

-on Walmart’s secure website
+on Citibank’s secure website

 Goldman Sachs Bank USA High-yield 12 Month CD